Medial Meniscus Tear

 Each meniscus acts as a shock absorber cushioning the impact of the femur on the tibia during weight-bearing activity.
 Normally the surface of the meniscus is very smooth allowing easy movement of the femur on the tibia.
 Occasionally, due to excessive weight bearing or twisting forces, the meniscus can be torn or damaged so that the surface is no longer smooth.
 When this occurs to the medial meniscus, it is known as a medial meniscus tear.

 Injuries to the medial meniscus are more common than lateral meniscus injuries.
-Occasionally a medial meniscus tear may occur in combination with injuries to other structures of the knee, such as the cruciate ligaments, the collateral ligaments, or the lateral meniscus.
+Occasionally a medial meniscus tear may occur in combination with injuries to other structures of the knee, such as the cruciate ligaments, the collateral ligaments, the patello-femoral joint or the lateral meniscus.

 Causes of a medial meniscus tear

 Medial meniscus tears often occur traumatically due to excessive weight bearing and twisting forces.
 This typically occurs in sports that require sudden changes of direction and twisting movements (sometimes in combination with excessive straightening or bending of the knee).
 These sports may include football, soccer, basketball, netball and snow skiing.
-Medial meniscal tears frequently take place when the foot is fixed on the ground and a twisting force is applied to the knee (e.g. when another player’s body falls across the leg, or when a player is tackled) or following a forceful jump or landing.
+Medial meniscal tears frequently take place when the foot is fixed on the ground and a twisting force is applied to the knee (e.g. when another player’s body falls across the leg, or when a player is tackled) or following a fall, a forceful jump or landing.
+They may also occur traumatically during heavy lifting (particularly with deep squatting or lunging combined with twisting movements).

 A torn meniscus may also occur over time through gradual wear and tear associated with overuse.
-This typically occurs in association with repetitive or prolonged weight bearing or twisting forces that are beyond what the meniscus can withstand (e.g. excessive distance running).
+This typically occurs in association with repetitive or prolonged weight bearing or twisting forces that are beyond what the meniscus can withstand (e.g. excessive distance walking or running, particularly up or down hills or on uneven surfaces).
 Overuse meniscal injuries may also be associated with degenerative changes to the knee joint.
 In older patients where degenerative changes are present, injury to the medial meniscus may occur with a relatively trivial movement.

 Signs and symptoms of a medial meniscus tear